 Vice-Chair Grant said the Board has not gotten to the Site Plan and should circle back and look at all criteria and where there are the most concerns.
 Mx.
-Friedrichs said the Board does need a conversation of structured vs. surface parking.
-Vice-Chair Grant said she did some research and structured parking in a parking garage.
+Friedrichs said the Board does need a conversation about whether the proposal is structured vs. surface parking.
+Vice-Chair Grant said she did some research and structured parking is a parking garage.
 Board members discussed Zoning Board definitions and debated the issues of at-grade parking, whether a retaining wall is a structure, and whether a 20-ft mound represents surface parking.

 Vice-Chair Grant said the Board accepted the application and plans because there was agreement at the time that the proposal was surface parking.
 Mr. Kelley said the Board also had this discussion before the application went to ZBA.
-Councilor Hotchkiss said but ZBA determined that it was structured parking, and he asked if that applied only to the original version or applied in general.
+Councilor Hotchkiss said that the ZBA determined that it was structured parking, and he asked if that applied only to the original version or applied in general.

 Mr. Parnell said it was the decision of the Board at the time and his opinion was surface parking from the beginning; ZBA disagreed because of the retaining wall.
 Mx.
 Friedrichs said ze did not think the Board had agreed.
 Chair Rasmussen asked for Point of Order, but Mr. Behrendt said only Board members could speak.
 Mr. Bubar said he could not get to surface parking with that much manipulation of natural contours of land.
-Vice-Chair Grant said she would rely on the Town
+Vice-Chair Grant said she would rely on the Town Planner and Mr. Kelley's expertise.
+Mr. Kelley said most of my peers would agree this is not structured parking.

-1 Planner and Mr. Kelley's expertise.
-Mr. Kelley said most of my peers would agree this is not 2 structured parking.
-3 4 The Board agreed to be prepared to provide opinions on CU criteria at the next meeting.
-Mr. Behrendt said the Board needs to reconvene the Public Hearing at one of the meetings and he is 5 not ready to write up anything as the Board needs to make a decision about CU and the Site Plan 6 7 first and should move the adjournment of the Public Hearing from July 27 to August 10, 2022.
-Mr. Parnell asked if the Board will also be stopping all correspondence and Vice-Chair Grant said 8 9 that can be decided after the fact.
-10 11 Vice-chair Grant adjourned the Public Hearing for 19-21 Main Street to August 10, 2022.
-12 Mr. Behrendt said he hoped the Board could finish up discussions on July 27, 2022.
-Mr. Bubar 13 said this will then be on the July 27th agenda for deliberations.
-14 15 Other Business 16 XI.
-17 Review of Minutes (new): June 8, 2022 & June 22, 2022 - postponed 18 XII.
-19 20 XIII.
-Adjournment 21 Councilor Tobias MOVED to adjourn the meeting; SECONDED by Barbara Dill; APPROVED 22 23 7-0, Motion carries.
-24 25 Chair Rasmussen adjourned the meeting at 10:34 pm.
-26 27 Respectfully submitted, Patricia Denmark, Minute Taker 28 Durham Planning Board 29
+The Board agreed to be prepared to provide opinions on CU criteria at the next meeting.
+Mr. Behrendt said the Board needs to reconvene the Public Hearing at one of the meetings and he is not ready to write up anything as the Board needs to make a decision about CU and the Site Plan first and should move the adjournment of the Public Hearing from July 27 to August 10, 2022.
+Mr. Parnell asked if the Board will also be stopping all correspondence and Vice-Chair Grant said that can be decided after the fact.

+Vice-Chair Grant adjourned the Public Hearing for 19-21 Main Street to August 10, 2022.

+Mr. Behrendt said he hoped the Board could finish up discussions on July 27, 2022.
+Mr. Bubar said this will then be on the July 27th agenda for deliberations.

+- XI.
+Other Business

+- XII.
+Review of Minutes (new): June 8, 2022 & June 22, 2022 postponed

+- XIII.
+Adjournment